canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 libraries for the PaaS app charmer Flask charm.
 The PaaS app charmer Flask charm will use a few charm libraries as well, they are not included during the charmcraft initiation process requiring downloading separately.

+> We are working to simplify the library downloading which should be available soon.

 ```bash
 ubuntu@charm-dev-vm:~/sample-flask/charm$ charmcraft fetch-lib charms.traefik_k8s.v2.ingress